abid-del/abid-del/README.md

 Hi there 👋

-I'm Abid, an aspiring student who is focusing on Data Analytics I try to build whatever I can imagine
+I'm Abid, an aspiring student who is focusing on Data Analytics.

+I try to build whatever I can imagine.
 <!--
 **abid-del/abid-del** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.